ciscoheat/superforms-web/src/routes/concepts/proxy-objects/+page.md

 Now if you bind to `$idProxy` instead of directly to `$form.id`, the value will be converted to and from an integer, and `$form.id` will be updated automatically.

 Note that this will usually happen automatically with `bind:value`, so check out all the possible [Svelte bindings](https://svelte.dev/tutorial/text-inputs) first, to avoid complicating the code!

+> See [the API](/api#proxy-objects) for more details and options for each kind of proxy. intProxy and numberProxy are rarely needed as Svelte [handles this automatically](https://svelte.dev/tutorial/numeric-inputs) with `bind:value`.

 ## Nested proxies